Designing a Natural Sciences Course

 As required by Florida State University, the student must earn a course grade of “C–” or higher in order to meet the CoreFSU 1-credit laboratory requirement.

-- Natural Sciences can be combined with any of the University Wide Graduation Requirements.
+- Natural Sciences can be combined with any of the University Wide Graduation Requirements except for Formative Experience and Upper-Division Writing.

 - If you choose to add a writing designation to your course proposal, note that a course can only fulfill one type of Writing requirement.